 26. 7.
 2021, Los Angeles, USA

 Ocean waves and the romance of travel collide in a swirl of crystal in West Gates at Tom Bradley International Terminal at Los Angeles International Airport (LAX).
-Preciosa Lighting worked with Corgan, who supplied the project’s architectural and interior design services, to create a dynamic installation that attracts travellers from three levels and withstand up to seven degrees on the Richter scale.
+Preciosa Lighting worked with Corgan in association with Gensler, who supplied the project’s architectural and interior design services, to create a dynamic installation that attracts travellers from three levels and withstand up to seven degrees on the Richter scale.

 Crystal Swell catches travellers’ eyes from three levels of the concourse

 Los Angeles is a seismically active area and this factor was one of the reasons Preciosa Lighting was chosen for this project.
 “We looked for not only incredible design solutions but a company that understood what it would take to construct, to manufacture and certify the installation,” said Brent Kelley, Managing Principal and co-head of the aviation sector at Corgan.
 “Preciosa ranked top in all the criteria we established.
 Preciosa envisioned what we were looking for and was innovative in how they designed the fixture itself.”